-The impact of the pre-screening scheme on the Chemical Supply Industry can be seen from an evaluation that CEFAS (Centre for Environment, Fisheries and Aquaculture Science) performed on oilfield chemicals registered under the old Offshore Chemical Notification Scheme to determine the proportion of chemicals arriving at each outcome from the flow-chart.
-This breakdown for the products is given in Table 2.
+The impact of the pre-screening scheme on the Chemical Supply Industry can be seen from an evaluation that CEFAS (Centre for Environment, Fisheries and Aquaculture Science) performed some time ago.
+They reviewed 1990 oilfield chemicals in their database of products registered under the old Offshore Chemical Notification Scheme to determine the proportion of chemicals arriving at each outcome from the flow-chart.
+This breakdown, which was based upon then available environmental data for the products is given in Table 2.